 Fifth relationship type (represented by solid violet arrows)

 Monitor 5 runs on one schedule, though it could run on more than one.
 The schedule is associated with a private location.
 Monitor 5 is written to test one or more endpoints in private API 9 and in public API 10.

-Because tests are run in an instance of Anypoint VPC, the workers do not share resources with other MuleSoft customers.
+When tests are run by private locations in an instance of Anypoint VPC, the workers do not share resources with other MuleSoft customers.
 Therefore, AFM allows tests to wait for a default of thirty minutes for a response from an endpoint.
 You can increase this time in Anypoint Runtime Manager.
 To do so, follow these steps: